CAFxX/go/README.md

   go build -gcflags="-b 1000"
   ```

-- `//go:yesinline` func pragma: hint that function should be inlined
+- `//go:yesinline` func pragma: hint that function should be inlined even if non-leaf or complex

   ```go
   //go:yesinline